BGCG/project2/README.md

 * Hiding and unhiding elements using `element.classList.add('hide')` (I have used this property on multiple locations in the JS code) and adding a `.hide {display: none;}` in CSS
 * The idea to have control buttons and buttons to display options - but I customised these to suit my own project needs.

-Note: although I used the above tutorial as a guideline how to approach scripting a quiz, I customised my code throughout and I took a different approach to displaying the options than Web Dev Simplified, used the current question variable as a global variable rather than a local variable, the manner in which I started and restarted the game and how I distinguished between a correct answer from a wrong answer in my conditional statements.
+Note: although I used the above tutorial as a guideline how to approach scripting a quiz, I customised my code throughout such as I used the current question variable as a global variable rather than a local variable, the manner in which I started and restarted the game and how I distinguished between a correct answer from a wrong answer in my conditional statements.
 Additionally, I employed additional features not employed in the tutorial such as the alert to stop the user going to the next question without selecting an answer, a score counting and display feature, an appearing explanation to each of the answers after a user selects an answer and the disable buttons feature after a user has clicked on the answer so the user can't break the game.

 My main areas of troubleshooting were the iteration through the options to make the correct options appear in the button elements.
 I found the [stack overflow](https://stackoverflow.com/questions/23177484/how-to-loop-through-questions) post really helpful and the following youtube video by [Zenva](https://www.youtube.com/watch?v=RswgVWKJRLM) iterate through options; which advised using the `.forEach` method of iterating through each element.